-Lastly, an experimental pattern identification system is installed on each robot.
+Lastly, a pattern identification system is installed on each robot.
 Its purpose is to detect which cover is placed on a robot such that it can automatically adjust its internal ID.
-At the moment, the best option seem to be RGB sensors which detect the blob color from below the cover.
-Further tests are required to verify this system.
+The system uses RGB sensors with a white illumination LED next to it to detect the blob color from below the cover.
+The system has been tested under various lighting conditions and proven to work well.
+We no longer need to look for a cover with a pattern specific to a robot ID but can put any cover on any robot and it will adjust.